danielmosss/Taskadix/README.md

 ### Step 8: Visit the dashboard

-  For this you need to use a google browser and disable web security.
+  For this you need to use a google browser and disable web security. <br>
-  Here is a guide on how to do that: [Guide](https://alfilatov.com/posts/run-chrome-without-cors/) This is because CORS is not enabled for localhost:4200 in the go restapi.
+  Here is a guide on how to do that: [Guide](https://alfilatov.com/posts/run-chrome-without-cors/)<br>
+  This is because CORS is not enabled for localhost:4200 in the go restapi.

   ```bash